Convertify - free online image converter

 How much smaller will my JPG be compared to TIFF?

-Typically 90โ€“95% smaller.
-An 82 MB TIFF converts to approximately 7.6 MB JPG at quality 85.
-The exact ratio depends on image content and quality settings.
+Typically 90-95% smaller.
+As a rough example, an 82 MB TIFF converts to approximately 7.6 MB JPG at a mid-high quality level.
+The exact ratio depends on image content and the encoder's quality.

 Does converting TIFF to JPG reduce quality?